ocholan/ocholan/README.md

 Most, if not all of my repositories are private (Sorry!)

-Fun Facts:

-- I have a dog named Izzy
-- Eggnog is the best
-- Cheesecake is better than normal cake (fight me)

 <!--
 **ocholan/ocholan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.